haithamaouati/BW11/README.md

 6. Go to the USB flash drive using the Files Explorer of the Notepad.
 7. Select All Files as the file type to show all files on USB flash drive.
 8. Right-click on `BW11.bat` file and click on `Run as administrator` from ContextMenu.
-9. Go back to the previous stage.
+9. Go back to the previous stage and then go to the next stage to proceed.

 > [!NOTE]
-> The "Unsupported" screen should no longer ~~appear~~ and you can continue the installation.
+> You should no longer see the ~Unsupported~ message anymore and you can continue the installation.

 ###### Second Method
 Steps **1** through **7** are the same as the [First Method](#first-method), Step 8 is different as `BW11.reg` is used instead of `BW11.bat`

 8. Right-click on the `BW11.reg` file and click on the `Merge` from ContextMenu, then `Yes` button.
-9. Go back to the previous stage.
+9. Go back to the previous stage and then go to the next stage to proceed.

 ## Disclaimer
 > [!WARNING]